-If you wish to vote your Common Shares at the Meeting, do not complete or return the form of proxy sent to you.
+If you wish to vote your Common Shares at the Meeting, you are not required to complete or return the form of proxy sent to you.
 Your vote will be taken and counted at the Meeting through the live webcast platform.